Erudyx/Erudyx/README.md

 ## &#x1f4c8; About me

-💼 - 4th year student at Dublin City University, learning computer science

-💼 - Self taught rust developper

-💼 - Freelance blockchain developer
+💼 - Rust & blockchain developer

 ⚙️ - Crypto, blockchain and new tech enthusiast